 Factors to Determine Right Source of Finance

-So while selecting the sources of finance for business factors like cost, risk, control, and flexibility should be taken into consideration.
+So to choose the right sources of finance for the business, factors like cost, risk, control, and flexibility should be considered.

 Cost of Finance

 Every source of finance carries some cost with it, known as the cost of capital.
-While we talk about debt financing, other than lenders expectation, an advantage of tax deductibility indirectly lowers the cost of debt.
+While we talk about debt financing, other than lenders’ expectations, an advantage of tax deductibility indirectly lowers the cost of debt.
 The interest rate or coupon rate is the cost paid by the business for using the debt capital.
-When the costs of two broad sources are compared, debt turns out to be a cheaper source of finance, since the financial charges on debt is a tax-deductible expense whereas dividend is not
+When the comparison of cost takes place between the two sources, debt becomes a cheaper source of finance since the financial charges on debt are a tax-deductible expense, whereas dividend is not.

 For e.g. If the Interest paid for long-term debt is 10% (D) and the tax rate is 50%(t), the effective cost of such debt to business is: